Freedom of Information (FOI)

 If you are part of a campaign group and several of you need information from us, we suggest that you appoint a campaign secretary to be responsible for corresponding with us for information.

-The Freedom of Information Act also has a number of exemptions which, if appropriate, the council may use to refuse requests for certain information.
-If we refuse your request you will be told why and given the opportunity to ask for a review by the council.
+The FoI act also has a number of exemptions which, if appropriate, the council may use to refuse requests for certain information.
+If we refuse your request you will be told why and given the opportunity to ask for a review by the Council.

-If you are requesting information under the council’s publication scheme, the scheme will tell you whether (and how much) we charge for that information.
+If you’re requesting information under the Council’s publication scheme, the scheme will tell you whether (and how much) we charge for that information.

 We want to make as much information available free of charge as possible.
 However, some publications within the scheme have a cover charge and, where photocopies are requested, these will be charged for under our charging policy.

-If you are requesting information and the cost finding, retrieving and extracting the information from a document is estimated to exceed £450 (18 hours work at £25 per hour) the council is entitled to refuse the request.
+If you’re requesting information and the cost finding, retrieving and extracting the information from a document is estimated to exceed £450 (18 hours work at £25 per hour) we are entitled to refuse the request.

 You’ll be informed as early as possible if the request is likely to exceed £450 so you have the option to adjust your request to bring it under the limit.

-Where the cost of complying with the request does not exceed £450 the council can make a reasonable charge for costs such as photo-copying, printing and postage.
-You will be informed as early as possible if a charge is payable.
+Where the cost of complying with the request does not exceed £450, we can make a reasonable charge for costs such as photo-copying, printing and postage.
+You’ll be informed as early as possible if a charge is payable.
 Any charges must be paid before the information is sent.
-You will have 90 days to pay the fees after which the request will be closed.
+You’ll have 90 days to pay the fees after which the request will be closed.

-If you are unhappy with the way your request has been handled or you wish to object to the council's decision in the first instance, please visit our complaints page.
+If you’re unhappy with the way your request has been handled, or you wish to object to the council's decision in the first instance, please visit our complaints page.

-Our disclosure log is a monthly and annually record of all requests for information that we have received and dealt with under the Freedom of Information Act 2000 and some under the Environmental Information Regulations 2004.
+Our disclosure log is a monthly and annual record of all requests for information that we’ve received and dealt with under the FoI Act.
+View the disclosure log.